 After they have soaked, rinse very well and place back in jar secured with cheesecloth and rubber band.

-Place in a cool location, away from direct sunlight.
+Place in a room temperature location, away from direct sunlight.
 Rinse 1-2 times a day.
 At the end of day one, your sprouts should look like this:

 Ooooh, Day Two.
 Rinse your sprouts 1-2 time a day.